Glazebrook East Junction–Skelton Junction line

-Glazebrook East Junction–Skelton Junction line was a railway line from Glazebrook to Skelton Junction in Greater Manchester.
+The Glazebrook East Junction–Skelton Junction line was a railway line from Glazebrook to Skelton Junction in Greater Manchester.
+It connected the Cheshire Lines Committee main line from Liverpool Central to Manchester Central with lines in the Stockport area (and hence onwards towards the Pennines via the Woodhead Line), allowing freight traffic to bypass central Manchester.
+It also carried a local passenger service between Stockport and Warrington Central until the early 1960s.

 History

 The Glazebrook East Junction to Skelton Junction line was part of Cheshire Lines Committee (CLC) as a branch line of their main Liverpool–Manchester lines.
 The line carried on through Skelton Junction and terminated at Stockport Tiviot Dale.

 It opened in 1873, serving the towns of Cadishead, Partington and West Timperley before joining the Manchester, South Junction and Altrincham Railway (MSJ&AR) at Skelton Junction, which was also part of the CLC at this time.
 In the 1890s the line was deviated due to the building of the Manchester Ship Canal.
 It was raised on an embankment around a mile in length from Glazebrook East Junction to be high enough to clear the Ship Canal, with the Cadishead Viaduct was built in 1892 to span the canal.

 The line saw little change in the late 19th and early 20th centuries and it remained part of the CLC in the 1923 Grouping.
 On nationalisation it became part of the London Midland Region of British Railways in 1948 at the final demise of the CLC.

 The line called at the following stations: